-Check for any food intolerance’s because these reactions may lead to more frequent trips to the bathroom as well.
+Check for any food intolerances because these reactions may also lead to more frequent trips to the bathroom.

 Antibiotics can minimize your good bacteria count.
-If you’re taking any, it may be a good idea to take a probiotic to offer your digestive tract some relief.
+If you’re taking any, it may be a good idea to take a probiotic to relieve your digestive tract.

 Other ways to promote healthy bowel movements include:

 Being physically active can significantly impact your digestive system, perhaps surprisingly so!
 Exercise can help to stimulate your intestinal muscles, which are responsible for pushing stool through your body.

 This is why taking a quick walk, jogging, or engaging in any form of physical activity can effectively encourage a bowel movement.
 Therefore, physical activity isn’t just good for physical fitness but also for regular digestion as well.

 Ignoring the urge to have a bowel movement can cause various health issues.
 It’s essential to take the time to complete your bowel movement without feeling rushed or distracted.
 This allows your colon enough time to empty completely and prevents you from straining when trying to release waste.

 Taking the necessary amount of time to clean yourself as well is an important part of the bowel movement process.
 Without spending adequate time tending to yourself, you can risk infection and further discomfort!
 Avoid these risks by being sure not to ignore your body when it is trying to tell you something.

 Drinking water regularly is an important part of having regular bowel movements.
 When you consciously drink more water daily, it helps get your body into a rhythm for easier bowel movement passage.